 One of the early TLDs introduced when the Domain Name System (DNS) was first created in January 1985, .com is a true classic.

-• It’s easy to remember -- the fact it's short and well-known means that people could be more likely to remember your website's address if it ends with .com, rather than a newer, longer TLD.
+- It’s easy to remember: The fact that it's short and well-known means that people could be more likely to remember your website's address if it ends with .com, rather than a newer, longer TLD.

 Having a .com domain can also be beneficial in case you want to sell the domain name at some point in time.